The Bankrate promise

-New Mexico first-time homebuyer loan programs
+New Mexico first-time homebuyer programs

-MFA FIRSTHome loan
+MFA FirstHome loan

-To qualify as a first-time buyer, this doesn’t actually have to be your “first” time owning a home.
+To qualify as a first-time buyer, you don’t literally have to never have owned a home.
 Instead, you simply can’t have owned and occupied a primary residence within the last three years.
-If that describes you, you should look into the New Mexico Mortgage Finance Authority’s FIRSTHome program, which can be used with an FHA, VA, USDA or HFA Preferred conventional loan.
+If that describes you, you should look into the MFA’s FirstHome program, which you can use with an FHA, VA, USDA or HFA Preferred conventional loan.